itsmatterr/atmstatus/README.md

 npm install
 ```
 ## Run the service
-To start the express server, run the following
+To start the Express server, run the following
 ```
 npm run start
 ```